 An individual who speaks to a confidential resource must understand that, if they want to maintain confidentiality, Middlebury will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the respondent.
 However, confidential resources may assist the individual in receiving other forms of protection and support, such as victim advocacy; health or mental health services; and pastoral care or counseling.
 An individual who initially requests confidentiality may later decide to file a complaint with Middlebury or report the incident to local law enforcement, and thus have the incident fully investigated.
-These confidential resources will help to direct the individual to the appropriate resources in the event that the individual who initially requests confidentiality may later decide to access additional campus resources or supports that will not result in a formal report or investigation, but do require sharing some level of information with offices that are not designated as confidential related to these issues.
+These confidential resources will help to direct the individual to the appropriate resources in the event that the individual wishes to file an internal complaint with Middlebury or report to the police.
+An individual who initially requests confidentiality may later decide to access additional campus resources or supports that will not result in a formal report or investigation, but do require sharing some level of information with offices that are not designated as confidential related to these issues.
 This could include academic accommodations, disability-related accommodations, and changes to living, working, or transportation arrangements.